 Tricep kickbacks: With a dumbbell in each hand and palms facing your torso, bend your knees slightly, and bring your torso forward by hinging from the hips.
 As you bend, make sure to keep your back straight until it is almost parallel to the floor.
 Keep your head up and you elbows close to your body.
 The movement is from a bend in elbows to a straightening of the elbows, while squeezing your arm straight.
 Keep your elbows in one place; do not swing.
 Complete 8-15 repetitions.

 Bridges with chest press: With your feet hip width apart, and your ankles directly under your knees, push your hips off the ground through the heels of your feet, and tighten your core.
 Add a chest press with dumbbells as you raise your hips.
 Complete 8-15 repetitions.

 Ball crunches: With your lower back supported by a stability ball, keep your feet flat on ground.
 Try not to roll the ball as you keep your abs tight and stabilize the ball with your legs.
 Place your hands behind your head, inhale, and then exhale as you lift your chest up until you feel abs engage and your spine become neutral.
 Lower back to the starting position and repeat.
 Complete 15-30 repetitions.

-To learn more about CDPHP Fitness Connect and how CDPHP helps members stay fit, check out these recent blogs:
+To learn more about CDPHP helps members stay fit, check out these blogs and resources: